LorenzoSapora/sush-us/_posts/2018-05-16-magento-1-x-default-packages.md

 hattip:
 ---

 Magento 1.x requires a set of default packages to be installed.
-Recently I needed to untangle a very large Magento install from 5+ years of stale package installs, and move to `modman`.<!--more-->
+Recently I needed to untangle a very large Magento install from 5+ years of stale package installs, and move to `modman`.

 <pre>
 Cm_RedisSession-1.9.3.8.xml